 More about the author

 'A wonderful writer, who will surely inspire a generation the way that Caitlin Moran did before her' Julie Burchill

 'If Nora Ephron is the cool aunt you wish you'd had, Dolly Alderton is your favourite cousin.
 I loved it and I can't imagine anyone who wouldn't; it's a genuine delight' Kristen Roupenian, author of Cat Person

 'I can say with absolute certainty that you have to add it to your 2018 book list' The Pool

 When it comes to the trials and triumphs of becoming a grown up, journalist and former Sunday Times dating columnist Dolly Alderton has seen and tried it all.
 In her memoir, she vividly recounts falling in love, wrestling with self-sabotage, finding a job, throwing a socially disastrous Rod-Stewart themed house party, getting drunk, getting dumped, realising that Ivan from the corner shop is the only man you've ever been able to rely on, and finding that that your mates are always there at the end of every messy night out.
 It's a book about bad dates, good friends and - above all else - about recognising that you and you alone are enough.

 'With courageous honesty, Alderton documents her life up to now, the highs and the lows - the sex, the drugs, the nightmare landlords, the heartaches and the humiliations.
 Deeply funny, sometimes shocking, and admirably open-hearted and optimistic.
-Only this writer, in this time, could have made such a mesmerising pattern from mess and colour.
 A brilliant debut.'
 Daily Telegraph